This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Nastase

-Alexandra Nastase is the Head of the Technical Practices, based in London.
-She has more than 15 years of experience in design, implementation, and evaluation of large reform and technical assistance programs to improve public sector performance.
-She has worked with leaders at all government levels on five continents.
+Alexandra Nastase is the Chief Technical Director, based in London.
+She has more than 15 years of experience in design, implementation, and evaluation of large reform and technical assistance programs to improve public sector performance and strengthen civil society.

 Nastase has held leadership and senior advisory roles for multi-million technical assistance programs funded by World Bank, European Commission, World Food Programme, Bill and Melinda Gates Foundation, Australian Department for Foreign Affairs and Trade, United Nations Development Program, and the UK’s Foreign, Commonwealth, and Development Office (FCDO).